 It was held at the Laurel Lodge in Duncansville, PA. near Altoona.
-The festival included workshops for all levels of ukulele players, five different jams, two open mics and two concerts.
+The festival included workshops for all levels of ukulele players, jams, open mics and two concerts.

 As I did last year, I took advantage of the dining package which allowed me to stay at the lodge all day on Saturday.
 Breakfast, lunch and dinner were provided and I got to hang out with fellow uke players the entire day without having to leave to find a place to eat.

 There was a vendor area where instruments and accessories were sold.
-Mim was there as well as Mainland and others.
+Mim’s Ukes was there as well as Mainland Ukes, The Hug Strap, Dewdrop Ukuleles, Leis & Things by Debi and Adaptive Ukulele System.
 All of this was in the same building which I found very convenient.
 The lodge is in the foothills which provided us with a fantastic view and plenty of room to take classes and hang out.

-I stayed after registration for the Friday evening concert which featured Mim, Rachel Manke and Lil’ Rev. It was so much fun!
+I stayed after registration for the Friday evening concert which featured The Dirty Hillers, Mim and Danielle Ate the Sandwich.
+It was so much fun!
 They are all so talented and personable plus they were instructors for the weekend.

 Saturday was packed with workshops, meals and an evening concert.
-The performers for that evening were Ben Carr, Gracie Terzion and Stuart Fuchs.
+The performers for that evening were the Hula Class, Jim D’Ville and Craig Chee/Sarah Maisel.
 They are all great performers.
 A fun time was had by all.

-My suggestion is to plan ahead for next years event.
-It will be the 5th year of the Soiree and who knows what they will come up with?
+My suggestion is to plan for next years event now.
+It will be the 6th year of the Soiree and who knows what they will come up with?
 I am sure it will be great!